Odyssey: Pre-classical period to late antiquity

 Many ancient editions of the Homeric epics existed; the Alexandrian library possessed some.
-In material derived from the commentary of the fourth-century scholar Didymus, ancient versions were divided into "city editions" and "individual editions".
-(Note: City editions were variously called ekdoseis kata, poleis, apo tōn poleōn, or apo tōn poleōn, or politikai; individual editions were ekdoseis kat’andra.)
+In material derived from the commentary of the first-century BC scholar Didymus, ancient versions were divided into "city editions" and "individual editions".
+(Note: City editions were variously called ekdoseis kata poleis, apo tōn poleōn, or politikai; individual editions were ekdoseis kat'andra.)
 City editions were likely created within the city (perhaps as "official" versions) while individual editions were prepared independently by scholars.
 He mentions individual versions owned by Antimachus, Aristophanes of Byzantium, Sosigenes, Rhianus of Crete, Callistratus, and Philemon.
-City editions are known in Argos, Chios, Crete, Cyprus, and Marseille.
+City editions are known for Aeolis, Argos, Cyprus, and Marseille.
+(Note: Respectively, they were referred to as hē Aiolikē (or hē Aiolis), hē Argolis, hē Kypria, and hē Massaliōtikē.)
 Both the Iliad and the Odyssey were school texts in places where the Greek language was spoken.
 They were probably part of the curriculum for the elite of Classical Athens, and in the Roman Empire.
 They were regarded as instructive for rhetorical skill, (Note: Homer was repeatedly called "the father of oratory" throughout antiquity, including by Telephus of Pergamum.) and reading.
 (Note: Robert Browning writes: "It may seem odd today that children should be taught the art of reading from poems composed in a form of language which no one actually spoke or ever had spoken, but Greek society was not the only one that taught them this way.")
 The Trojan War and its participants were already important mythological and historical references for the Roman Empire, and the Romans readily absorbed Homer into their culture, transmitting the epic east and west.

 Alexander the Great's conquests spread Hellenistic cultural influence throughout the Eastern Mediterranean; it became read by every school child in the Greek world.
 By the sixth century, the Homeric poems had a canonical place within the institutions of ancient Athens.
-The Athenian tyrant Peisistratos or his son Hipparchus instituted a civic and religious festival, the Panathenaia, which probably featured performances of Homeric poetry; (Note: Marry Ebbott writes: "Ancient sources indicate that rhapsodes performed in 'musical contests' (mousikoi agōnes) at the Panathenaia from at least the late sixth century through the late fourth century BC".) a "correct" version had to be performed, possibly indicating that a version of the text had become canonised.
+The Athenian tyrant Peisistratos or his son Hipparchus instituted a civic and religious festival, the Panathenaia, which probably featured performances of Homeric poetry; (Note: Mary Ebbott writes: "Ancient sources indicate that rhapsodes performed in 'musical contests' (mousikoi agōnes) at the Panathenaia from at least the late sixth century through the late fourth century BC".) a "correct" version had to be performed, possibly indicating that a version of the text had become canonised.
 (Note: According to Mary Ebbott, rhapsodes played selections from the Iliad and the Odyssey, which slowly contributed to Athenians identifying only those poems as Homer's work.)
 They may only have performed sections of the poems, and it is not likely that they were performed without a break.

+Tryphiodorus wrote a lipogrammatic Odyssey, in which each book deliberately omitted a different single letter of the Greek alphabet.